Your donations of household and personal essentials, help survivors and families build more comfortable, stable, and healthy homes.

-- Hygiene items (shampoo, soap, feminine products, etc.)
+- Hygiene items including soap, shampoo, toothpaste, feminine products

-- African-American hair and skin products (Cantu, Palmer’s Cocoa Moisturizing products, etc.)
+- African-American hair and skincare products, in particular Cantu, Palmer’s Cocoa Moisturizing products

 - Diapers and wipes